 However, for balance, an “!important” declaration (the delimiter token “!” and keyword “important” follow the declaration) takes precedence over a normal declaration.
 Both author and user style sheets may contain “!important” declarations, and user “!important” rules override author “!important” rules.
 This CSS feature improves accessibility of documents by giving users with special requirements (large fonts, color combinations, etc.) control over presentation.

 !important, a legitimate feature of CSS, is a tool.
 It’s a critical tool for users, for who it’s what guarantees that their rules (when they ever put any in place) get applied.
 And it’s an important tool for authors, us web developers, not just to test (admit, 99% here have used

 !important for debugging purposes) but also to come up with sometimes incredibly elegant solutions.

 !important, as my nightmare-widened eyes see much too many times, resembles dogmatic over-simplification.
 To ban

-!important doesn’t, by definition, show understanding of what it’s doing and what it’s there for, and with that often looks like convenience, not to be bothered to explain when
+!important doesn’t show understanding of what it’s doing and what it’s there for, and with that often looks like convenience, convenience not to be bothered to contemplate what could be behind